-(3) F/SP/SU

-Special Topics Courses, such as the Sociology of Education, Sociology of Religion, Medical Sociology, Sociology of Government and Politics, etc. are offered intermittently as faculty resources permit.
-Students should keep aware of the current offerings in a given semester and plan their course Prerequisites: SO101, SO350 and selection accordingly.
-MA385, or consent of instructor.
+F/SP/SU Special Topics Courses, such as the Sociology of Education, Sociology of Religion, Medical Sociology, Sociology of Government and Politics, etc. are offered intermittently as faculty resources permit.
+Students should keep aware of the current offerings in a given semester and plan their course selection accordingly.
+Prerequisites: SO101, SO350 and MA385, or consent of instructor.
+This course may be repeated for credit as the topic changes.

-SO491 SOCIOLOGICAL RESEARCH
+SO491 SOCIOLOGICAL RESEARCH SEMINAR